artkirillov/PDFReader/README.md

 ## Usage
+You can add this PDF reader to any your project.
 Create a new PDFViewController, pass it a document name and display it like any other view controller.

 ```swift